alisaifee/coredis/docs/source/api_reference.rst

     # 15

 The Script object ensures that the LUA script is loaded into Redis's script cache.
-In the event of a NOSCRIPT error, it will load the script and retry executing it.
+In the event of a ``NOSCRIPT`` error, it will load the script and retry executing it.

-Script objects can also be used in pipelines.
+Script instances can also be used in pipelines.
 The pipeline instance should be passed as the client argument when calling the script.
 Care is taken to ensure that the script is registered in Redis's script cache just prior to pipeline execution.